Zack Collins: Amateur career

 Collins attended American Heritage School in Plantation, Florida along with high school and college teammate Brandon Lopez.
 He was drafted by the Cincinnati Reds in the 27th round of the 2013 Major League Baseball draft but did not sign; instead, he attended the University of Miami, where he played college baseball for the Miami Hurricanes.

 As a freshman at Miami in 2014, Collins played in 61 games and hit .298/.427/.556 with 11 home runs and 54 runs batted in (RBIs).
-He was named the ACC Freshman of the Year and was Baseball America's Freshman of the Year.
+He was named the ACC Freshman of the Year and was Baseball Americas Freshman of the Year.
 As a sophomore in 2015 he played in 66 games, hitting .302/.445/.587 with 15 home runs and 70 RBIs.
 After the 2015 season, he played collegiate summer baseball with the Cotuit Kettleers of the Cape Cod Baseball League.
 In his junior year, Collins batted .363 with 16 home runs and 59 RBIs, and his 78 walks were the most in college baseball.
 He won the Johnny Bench Award.